M. A. Sattar: Political career

-In 1983, he was appointed as an Adviser to President Hussain Muhammad Ershad with the rank and status of a cabinet minister.
+In 1983, he was appointed an adviser to President Hussain Muhammad Ershad with the rank and status of a cabinet minister.

-From July 1985 to April 1986, he served as the Jute Minister in the cabinet of President Ershad.
+From July 1985 to April 1986, he served as the jute minister in the cabinet of President Ershad.
 Sattar introduced several measures to enhance the jute industry in Bangladesh, which included modernization of jute mills, promoting jute-based industries, and diversifying jute products.
 During his term, he focused on developing new markets for jute goods and increased the country's jute exports.
 Sattar worked to improve the production and export of jute.
 He emphasized expanding the jute industry and increasing the use of jute in various sectors.
-He then went on to serve as the Minister of Labor and Manpower from July 1986 to March 1987.
+He then went on to serve as the minister of labor and manpower from July 1986 to March 1987.

-He was elected twice as a Jatiya Party candidate to represent the Narayanganj-4 constituency in Parliament, first in 1986 and then again in 1988.
-During his second term, he held the position of Chief Whip for the Jatiya Party in the 4th Jatiya Sangsad from 1988 to 1990.
-As Chief Whip, Sattar was responsible for ensuring discipline among members of the ruling party and their attendance in parliamentary sessions.
-He played a significant part in maintaining the party's discipline and attendance in the Parliament, particularly during crucial voting sessions.
-He worked to enhance the Bangladesh Jatiya Party's influence in Parliament and strengthen its alliances with other political parties.
+He was elected twice as a Jatiya Party candidate to represent the Narayanganj-4 constituency in parliament, first in 1986 and then again in 1988.
+During his second term, he held the position of chief whip for the Jatiya Party in the 4th Jatiya Sangsad from 1988 to 1990.
+As chief whip, Sattar was responsible for ensuring discipline among members of the ruling party and their attendance in parliamentary sessions.
+He played a significant part in maintaining the party's discipline and attendance in the parliament, particularly during crucial voting sessions.
+He worked to enhance the Bangladesh Jatiya Party's influence in parliament and strengthen its alliances with other political parties.

 In the 1991 Bangladeshi general election, Sattar ran for office once more but did not succeed, receiving 11.7% of the votes.

 Personal life

 M.A.
 Sattar was involved in social and cultural activities in his local community, and engaged in philanthropic activities.
 He was a patron of several educational institutions and social organizations in his constituency.
 In 1967, Sattar was elected as the first Bengali president of Narayanganj Club.

 In 1980, Sattar established a secondary school named Sattar Jute Mills Model High School in Rupganj, Narayanganj.
 In the beginning it was established for the children of officials and workers working in the jute mills, but over time the children of local residents also got the opportunity to read in this school.
 The school has been developed further with a 4-storey modern building and a vast playground by the new landlords.

 He also established a mosque for prayer near the school.

 To pay off the debts of the jute mills, he had to sell most of his assets throughout the years.
 In 2005, he sold Sattar Jute Mills, including the full-fledged factory buildings, warehouses, and remaining 55 acres with a riverfront to industrialist Anisur Rahman Sinha, the owner of the Sinha Group.

-M.A Sattar passed away on June 5th, 2009, at the age of 84.
+M.A Sattar died on 5 June 2009, at the age of 84.